jbiason/blog/content/quotes/star-trek/index.md

 > "Totally illogical, there was no chance."
 -- Spock, "The Galileo Seven", stardate 2822.3

+> "Without facts, the decision cannot be made logically.
+You must rely on
+> your human intuition."
+-- Spock, "Assignment: Earth", stardate unknown

 > "We do not colonize.
 We conquer.
 We rule.
 There is no other way for us."
 -- Rojan, "By Any Other Name", stardate 4657.5